jonathanpeppers/maui-scrolling-performance/README.md

 ## Comparing .NET 7 and .NET 8

 Testing [this branch](https://github.com/jonathanpeppers/maui/tree/net8.0-FAST)
 to just bring some of the very latest changes over.
+Using a Pixel 5 (released in Oct 2020):

 ```powershell
 05-08 15:45:52.946  5684  5684 I DOTNET  : Frame(s) that took ~9ms, count: 1